dkwapisz/Hypercomplex-NN/phase_plans_and_conclusions/phase3_plan.md

 #### YUV

-- CNN: The RGB image is converted to YUV.
-- HCNN: A fourth channel filled with zeros is added to match hypercomplex representation.
+- **HCNN**: A fourth channel filled with zeros is added to match hypercomplex representation.

 #### YIQ

-- CNN: The RGB image is converted to YIQ.
-- HCNN: A fourth channel filled with zeros is added to match hypercomplex representation.
+- **HCNN**: A fourth channel filled with zeros is added to match hypercomplex representation.

 ### Models